NicholasToon/Proton-VPN-Setup-and-Observing-IP-Address-Changes/README.md

 ##

 This exercise illustrates how VPNs work.
 VPNs encrypt and route your internet traffic through remote servers, creating a secure tunnel.
 This makes it seem as though you are browsing from various locations.
 VPNs can improve privacy and security and enable you to bypass geo-restrictions.
 However, it's important to note that using VPNs does not guarantee complete anonymity, regardless of any assurances provided in terms and conditions.
+Thank you for your time.